BadakalaYashwanth/ModelHub/README.md

 # Technologies Used
 * Taipy: For building the web-based user interface and orchestrating the machine learning pipeline.
 * Plotly: For plotting interactive stock value graphs.
-* Scikit-learn: For implementing Linear Regression and K-Nearest Neighbors algorithms.
+* Scikit-learn: For implementing Linear Regression and K-nearest neighbors algorithms.
 * TensorFlow: For implementing the Recurrent Neural Network (RNN).
 * Pandas: For data manipulation and processing.